Muster (Texas A&M University): Early years

-A. and M. Day
+A&M Day

 In the early 1920s, as alumni returned from the war and settled throughout Texas, regional A&M clubs formed to reunite alumni.
 With the proliferation of these groups, the Muster tradition began to have a more formal atmosphere.
 In 1923, the student radio station WTAW broadcast a statewide program for over two dozen Aggie groups who had gathered at points across Texas.
 The March 1923 Texas Aggie urged, "If there is an A&M man in one-hundred miles of you, you are expected to get together, eat a little, and live over the days you spent at the A&M College of Texas."

 The tradition of reading aloud the roll call of the dead began in 1924, with the addition of the tune "Taps" in 1927.
 The following year, 23 alumni were added to the roll call.
 During the Great Depression, alumni continued to celebrate April 21, calling it "A. and M. Day", and using the gathering to help raise money to support current students and alumni, as well as advancing job-placements.